amonks/chris/README.md

 Within {{double-brackets}} in html blocks, and within javascript blocks, several useful objects are global.

-- `page` is the root component (in the pages folder).
+- `page` is the root component (in the website folder).
 It might be the current component or it might have called the current component.
 - `this` is the current component.
 It might be the same as `page`, or it might not.
 - `attrs` is a map of the attrs passed to the current component, if the current component was called from html with attrs.
 - `children` is the current component's children as html, if the current component was called from html and has child tags within it.

 Any `.component` in this directory tree becomes a global too.
-For example, `pages/my-art.component` will be available as `pages.my-art`, and `site.component` will be available as `site`.
+For example, `website/my-art.component` will be available as `website.my-art`, and `site.component` will be available as `site`.

+- `pages` is an alias to `website`.

 ### pages

-Any .components in the pages folder will become website pages.
+Any .components in the website folder will become website pages.

-If you have a `pages/colors.component` that looks like this:
+If you have a `website/colors.component` that looks like this:

 ```
 data.json: